-Whiling away a little time working with wire can, however, be much more than a child's rainy-day activity.
+Whiling away a little time working with wire can, however, be much more than a child’s rainy-day activity.
 Complicated wire tree sculptures that accurately depict living trees require a good understanding of arboreal structure and are usually created by patient, sensitive adult hands.
 Such finely crafted items make especially pleasing gifts, and can be marketed in stores for handsome prices.
-(I've seen one 12 inches tall sell for $75! )
+(I’ve seen one 12 inches tall sell for about $75 )

 Most tree species can be identified, of course, by their characteristic shapes and branching patterns, so — before you start making wire look-alikes — it might be wise to poke your head outside for a close study of the “models” growing in your neighborhood.
 Then you can let your imagination ( and your gained-through-experience ability to work with tiny metal strands) determine the size and shape your creation should take.

 Materials for Wire Tree Craft Projects